Win the Day with These Morning Routines

 3. A healthy breakfast—I’m on a celery-juice-followed-by-a-smoothie tangent at the moment.
 I’ve been doing this pretty religiously for well over a year now.
 I make celery juice first (it’s really good for you!) followed by a smoothie (there’s tons of great recipes on Pinterest if you need inspiration.)

 4. Gratitude—without fail, I take time to practice gratitude every day.
 It doesn’t have to be long, and I don’t always write it down.
 But I always meditate on 3-5 things (people, objects, situations, life events, the Texas live oak in my front yard, etc.) that I’m grateful for.
-I cannot overemphasize how much this one practice has changed my life.
+I cannot over-emphasize how much this one practice has changed my life.
 (Check out my blog post on gratitude.)
 Honestly, if you do nothing else on this list, add this one!

 5. Prayer/visualization—I always take some time to pray, ask for Guidance, and use my imagination to visualize desired outcomes (relational, lifestyle, service to others, healing, blessing, etc.) that I’m wanting to see in and through my life.
 I’ll often pair it with Bible reading or some other inspirational text.